J-F-Liu/pom/doc/article.md

 ## What is parser combinator?

-When I heard Parsec in the Haskell world, I got the concept of parser combinator for my first time.
+When I heard of Parsec in the Haskell world, I got the concept of parser combinator for my first time.

 A *parser* is a function which takes a *string* (a series of *symbols*) as input, and returns matching result as *output*.